 - PO issued verbally or in writing without financial authority may face consequences for the budget and the issuer.

 - Inflexible suppliers do not offer discounts.
-They deny paying delivery costs.
+Thus they might deny paying delivery costs.

-- Any error on orders such as wrong sizes, quantities, or delivery dates should be corrected before sending out.
+- Correct any error on orders such as wrong sizes, quantities, or delivery dates before sending out.

 Our products and services: Shopify automation, BigCommerce automation, Backorder management